thedataincubator/data-science-blogs/blog-draft.md

-*I'm thinking of using a format like this, with large interactive image upfront:*
+***I'm thinking of using a format like this, with large interactive image upfront:***

 *[http://www.nytimes.com/interactive/2014/07/08/upshot/how-the-year-you-were-born-influences-your-politics.html](http://www.nytimes.com/interactive/2014/07/08/upshot/how-the-year-you-were-born-influences-your-politics.html)*

+*(this is a draft, looking for big-picture feedback)*

 # Top R packages for ML

 *[this will be interactive, with D3?]*

+What are the popular ML packages?
+Let's look at a ranking based on CRAN downloads, and Stack Overflow (SO) activity

 <img src="img/ranks.png" width=600px></img>

+Data notes:

 This is data from the past year.

 CRAN = number of package downloads in last year

-SO = stack overflow (in question body, in question body, with [R] tag).
+SO = stack overflow (pacakge name is in question body / package name is in question body with [R] tag/ package name is an SO tag)

+[TBD: add github stars to this list? and only use one "SO" result]

 [add details on text]